Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Materials and methods

 The data gathered comes from two complementary sources \cite{universidadpolitecnicadecartagenaDatosBoyasUPCT} and \cite{institutomurcianodeinvestigacionydesarrolloagrarioymedioambientalDatosBoyasIMIDA}.
 The latter is no longer available due to the end of the project related to that website.
 For simplicity, the initial data source will be referred to as Polytechnic University of Cartagena (UPCT), and the subsequent one as Murcian Institute of Agricultural and Environmental Research and Development (IMIDA).
 It is hypothesized that both sources are located in the same locations; however, the metadata and information in the data sources do not specify if the buoys are the same.
 The UPCT dataset encompasses the period from 2017-05-19 to 2024-07-18.
 Buoys measure at increasing depths, ranging from 0.5 meters to 5.0 meters.
 In areas where it is feasible to descend to these depths, measurements are typically taken in steps of 0.5 meters.
 The IMIDA dataset ranges form 2016-06-29 to 2023-08-24 and measurements are taken at surface level (0.0 meters) and then at 1, 2, 3, 4 and 5 meters.
 In both cases, data is retrieved approximately once a week, despite variations over time and across seasons.

 An analysis comparing both datasets at each depth reveals that, in most cases, the differences between the measurements are not significant.
-Therefore, this merged data goes from 2016-06-29 to 2024-07-18, close to a decade-long dataset.
+Therefore, the merged data goes from 2016-06-29 to 2024-07-18, achieving close to a decade-long dataset.

 The CTD sensors on the buoys continuously measure three parameters: conductivity, temperature, and depth.
 CTDs are typically equipped with additional sensors that facilitate the recording of a broader range of biochemical variables.
 In this study, Chl-a measurement is performed using fluorometers, taking advantage of the red autofluorescence of this molecule when exposed to blue light.
 The measurement of Chl-a \cite{tomadedatosenelmar} is expressed in milligrams per cubic meter (mg/m$^3$), which is equivalent to micrograms per liter ($\mu$g/L).
-The measurement of this parameter by fluorometry may exhibit slight discrepancies compared to the measurement obtained by spectrophotometry on an extract of this pigment \cite{parsonsManualChemicalBiological1984}.
+The measurement of this parameter by fluorometry may exhibit slight discrepancies compared to the measurement obtained by spectrophotometry on an extract of this pigment due to non-photochemical quenching or varying fluorescence yields\cite{parsonsManualChemicalBiological1984}.
 It should also be noted that in shallow waters such as the Mar Menor, traces of submerged vegetation that keep Chl-a or active pheopigments can be found in the water column.
+The methodology proposed prioritizes the high temporal resolution and continuous monitoring provided by buoy networks.
+The cross-consistency observed between the UPCT and IMIDA datasets, combined with the use of gradient boosting models known for their robustness to label noise, ensures that the predicted maps remain representative of the lagoon’s ecological state.